HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ### Fireplace Interaction Construction ###

 I also made the fire part.
 The leds are salvaged from some battery operated tea lights so they glow and flicker like real fire.
-Created on a wooden stick base painted black, I added sticks and then the fire on top.
+Created on a wooden stick base painted black, I added some branches and then the fire on top.
 I created the fire using the rubber fake flame casing from the top of the faux tea lights.
 I glued three together, added extra hot glue texture and finished it off with some yellow cellophane to add more colour glow and flame texture.
 The three Leds slot perfectly into the rubber flame casing and the metal pins stick out the back so I can have access to them later.
 To complete the aesthetic features of the fireplace, I added a shelf and brick detailing.
 I used carboard hand cut bricks aranged onto the basic wood piece and I layed wrinkled tissue paper on top to add more texture.
 I painted it with different tones to increase realism.
 The shelf is made of a wooden stick and is cut so it slots in perfectly.
 I painted the inside of the fireplace black to maximise the Led glow and added a border on the floor using a wooden stick.

 ![Image](access8.jpg)
 (This is an image of the fireplace in progress.)